bangjs/bacon.circuit/README.md

 ## About

-Known to work with Bacon.js v0.7.59.

 Bacon.Circuit was created by [Tim Molendijk](https://twitter.com/timmolendijk) as a building block of the [BangJS](http://bangjs.org) _Bacon-flavored Angular_ front-end application framework.
 It is currently in production use at [Nouncy](http://nouncy.com).

 Contributing to Bacon.Circuit is encouraged.
 I would love to hear about your use case.
-Feel free to [email me](https://github.com/bangjs/bacon.circuit/blob/master/package.json#L20) or send in issues or pull requests.
+Feel free to [email me](https://github.com/bangjs/bacon.circuit/blob/master/package.json#L22) or send in issues or pull requests.

 Bacon.Circuit has been published under [MIT license](http://timmolendijk.mit-license.org/) and its release history [has been documented here](https://github.com/bangjs/bacon.circuit/blob/master/CHANGES.md).